HazNut/GameJoy/README.md

 I have implemented the majority of opcodes on the CPU, and am currently working on the graphics and other features.

 Note: The project makes use of SDL2.
 The files need to be included under gb/SDL.

+Controls: DPAD is WASD, B/A is O/P, Select/Start is K/L.